 The good news is that lipomas aren’t painful unless they grow in a nerve-rich area.
 They really like the endocrine system, muscle tissue, and fascia.

 Weekly grooming can go a long way in early detection.
-Numerous holistic methods help soften and dissolve lipomas, stimulating the body to slowly absorb and process the contents of the lump thus shrinking and removing them.
+Numerous holistic methods help soften and dissolve lipomas.
+These methods stimulate the body to slowly absorb and process the contents of the lump … which causes them to shrink and disappear.

 Yes, you read that correctly!
 Lipomas can be healed holistically especially when detected early.

 Before we go into how to shrink lipomas, first let’s take a look at some of the reasons your dog gets them in the first place.

 What Causes Lipomas In Dogs?

 While age and genetics can contribute to the formation of lipomas, there’s something else that needs attention …

 The build-up of toxins is often overlooked by mainstream veterinary medicine.
 From a holistic perspective, when lipomas form it’s a sign that the body is congested.
 The energy that isn’t flowing well becomes trapped.

-Your dog’s lymphatic system consists of a network of lymph ducts, nodes and vessels that transport lymphatic fluids to the bloodstream.
-A major player in the body’s immune function, the lymph system delivers nutrients to its cells while removing wastes.
+Your dog’s lymphatic system consists of a network of lymph ducts, nodes, and vessels.
+They all work together to transport lymphatic fluids to the bloodstream.
+The lymph system is a key player in your dog’s immune function … and it delivers nutrients to cells while removing wastes.

-When your dog’s elimination systems become congested and slow down, this stagnation can lead to blocked circulation causing lipomas and other chronic diseases.
+When your dog’s elimination systems become congested the transport system slows down.
+This stagnation can lead to blocked circulation causing lipomas and other chronic diseases.
 This build-up of wastes is sometimes referred to as a dog’s “toxic load.”

 So where do these toxins come from?
 Your dog’s everyday environment.
 Toxins can include:

-- Environmental contaminants like glyphosphates, pesticides and herbicides
+- Environmental contaminants like glyphosates, pesticides, and herbicides

 - Water contaminants like chlorine and fluoride